Sophisticated Boom Boom (band): His Latest Flame

 This change in lineup (with new vocalist Moira Rankin) led to a rift and the group changing their name to His Latest Flame.
 Drummer Jacquie Bradley would also later leave the band when she too became pregnant.

 His Latest Flame released several singles in the late 1980s before deciding to call it a day.

 Reforming the band

-Sophisticated Boom Boom reformed to play at Leith Theatre, Edinburgh, as part of a tribute night (named after Strawberry Switchblade's number one hit "Since Yesterday") to the unsung women pioneers of Scottish pop during the 2018 International Edinburgh Festival.
+Sophisticated Boom Boom reformed to play at Leith Theatre, Edinburgh, as part of a tribute night (named after Strawberry Switchblade's hit "Since Yesterday") to the women pioneers of Scottish pop during the 2018 International Edinburgh Festival.

 The band also reunited to perform at a special one-off gig at the Glasgow music venue Mono following the release of the 2024 music documentary Since Yesterday: The Untold Story of Scotland's Girl Bands.
 Other artists appearing at the night included Jeanette Gallagher (the McKinleys), Louise Rutkowski (Sunset Gun/This Mortal Coil) and Hen Hoose.